Steinheilig/Banknote_Counter_Jetson/README.md

 An additional video documentation of the classifier training will be provided in the future.

 ## Inference with the Banknote Classifier Model
 The trained Tensorflow model is loaded and used for inference on video frames provided by the webcam.
 Due to the fixed focus of the used webcam (Logitec C270) a compromise between banknote size and sharpness in the recorded images had to be found.
-As a result the camera was mounted on a hand crafted LEGO mount approx. 20cm above the convey belt.
+As a result the camera was mounted on a hand crafted LEGO mount approx. 20cm above the conveyor belt.
 A better camera with variable focus and zoom will most probable increase the performance of such a setup.<br>
 An additional video documentation of inference examples will be provided in the future.

 ## Banknote Counter - NVIDIA Jetson & LEGO Technic